fyrkov/refcards/AWS/Dynamo.md

 Tables are across multiple regions.\
 Implemented with two-way replication between Dynamo tables in different regions.\
 All tables are masters.\
-Dynamo Streams as a mandatory pre-requisite.
+:exclamation: Enabling **DynamoDB Streams** as a mandatory pre-requisite.

 Use case: make Dynamo lo latency in multiple regions